dseguy/php-error-messages/messages/array_merge()-does-not-accept-unknown-named-parameters.rst

 There are several PHP native functions that behave like that: array_merge(), array_diff_key(), etc. In fact, any native method which has a variadic parameter.

-PHP doesn't emit an error when spreading an array with unkown keys in a custom function.
+PHP doesn't emit an error when spreading an array with unknown keys in a custom function.

 Example
 _______